DevMeoU/MCU-s-AI-Assistant/main/display/lvgl_display/gif/README.md

 ## English

-The code in this directory is ported from LVGL's GIF program.
+This directory's code is ported from LVGL's GIF program.

 Main fixes and improvements:
 - Fixed transparent background issues